-Before 1910, elevators were not common in residential structures.
-The usage of elevators and more sophisticated structural engineering allowed taller building and higher density.
-Fold-up beds, often known as Murphy beds, also became common during this period.
-These led to the development of efficiency units, now known as studios, which had private bathrooms, a small kitchen, and a single room that served as both a living room and bedroom.
-These small apartments were aimed at and marketed towards working-class individuals.
+Although elevators became common in commercial buildings after 1900, they didn't become common in residential structures until 1910.
+Elevators and more sophisticated structural engineering allowed taller building and higher densities.
+Fold-up beds also became common during this period, allowing the development of efficiency units, now known as studios, which had private bathrooms, a small kitchen, and a single room that served as both a living room and bedroom.
+These small apartments were especially suited to the working class.